Differential/accounts-entry/README.md

         type: "text",                            // The type of field you want
         required: true                           // Adds html 5 required property if true }]
-    });
+      requireDigits = true,             // true by default, set to false if digits not required in password requireAlpha  = true,             // true by default, set to false if alpha not required in password minLength     = 7                 // 7 characters by default, set to whatever is required });
   });
 ```